 Reading also helps you to develop a love of language.
 Or at least an appreciation for it.
 You can use it to communicate your ideas to your employees, and just as easily to persuade your customers to buy.

-When you love language, your writing improves tremendously.
+When you read widely, your writing improves tremendously.

 2. Read what you have written aloud